-To describe the order on information structures, it is useful to note that a one player version of an information structure is an "experiment" in the sense studied by Blackwell (1951), (1953).
+To describe the order on information structures, it is useful to note that a one-player version of an information structure is an "experiment" in the sense studied by Blackwell [1951], [1953].
 An experiment consists of a set of signals and a mapping from states to probability distributions over signals.
 Suppose that we are interested in comparing a pair of experiments.
 A combination of the two experiments is a new experiment where a pair of signals - one from each experiment - is observed and the marginal probability over signals from each of the original experiments corresponds to the original distribution over signals for that experiment.
-One way of characterizing the classic sufficiency condition of Blackwell (1951) is the following: one experiment is sufficient for another if it is possible to construct a combined experiment such that the signal in the former experiment is a sufficient statistic for the decision maker's beliefs about the state.
+One way of characterizing the classic sufficiency condition of Blackwell [1951] is the following: one experiment is sufficient for another if it is possible to construct a combined experiment such that the former experiment is a sufficient statistic for the combined experiment.

-Our partial order on (many player) information structures is a player by player generalization of sufficiency.
-One information structure is individually sufficient for another if there exists a combined information structure where each player's signal from the former information structure is a sufficient statistic for his beliefs over both the state and other players' signals in the former information structure.
-This partial order has a couple of key properties - each generalizing well known properties in the one player case - that suggest that it is the "right" ordering on (many player) information structures.
+Our partial order on (many-player) information structures is a player-by-player generalization of sufficiency.
+One information structure is individually sufficient for another if there exists a combined information structure where each player's signal from the former information structure is a sufficient statistic for the state and other players' signals in the latter information structure.
+This partial order has a couple of key properties - each generalizing well known properties in the one-player case - that suggest that it is the "right" ordering on (many-player) information structures.
 First, two information structures are individually sufficient for each other if and only if they have the same canonical representation, where signals are identified with higher-order beliefs about states.
 Second, one information structure is individually sufficient for another if and only if it is possible to start with the latter information structure and then have each player observe an extra signal, so that the expanded information structure has the same canonical representation as the former information structure.

 We analyze an "incentive ordering" on information structures: an information structure is more incentive constrained than another if it gives rise to a smaller set of Bayes correlated equilibria.
-Our main result, stated in this language, is that one information structure is more incentive constrained than another if and only if the former is individually sufficient for the latter.
+Our main result, Theorem 2, is that one information structure is more incentive constrained than another if and only if the former is individually sufficient for the latter.
 Thus we show the equivalence between a statistical ordering and an incentive ordering.

 Blackwell's theorem showed that if one experiment was sufficient for another, then making decisions based on the former experiment allows a decision maker to attain a richer set of outcomes, and thus higher ex ante utility.
 Thus Blackwell's theorem showed the equivalence of a "statistical ordering" on experiments (sufficiency) and a "feasibility ordering" (more valuable than).
-Our main result, restricted to the one person case, has a natural interpretation and shows an equivalence between a statistical ordering and an incentive ordering, and thus can be seen as an extension of Blackwell's theorem.
-To further understand the connection to Blackwell's theorem, we also describe a feasibility ordering on many player information structures which is equivalent to individual sufficiency and "more incentive constrained than".
+Our main result, restricted to the oneplayer case, has a natural interpretation and shows an equivalence between a statistical ordering and an incentive ordering, and thus can be seen as an extension of Blackwell's theorem.
+To further understand the connection to Blackwell's theorem, we also describe a feasibility ordering on many-player information structures and establish in Theorem 3 that is equivalent to individual sufficiency and "more incentive constrained than".

-Taken together, our main result and discussion of the relation to Blackwell's theorem, highlight the dual role of information.
-By making more outcomes feasible, more information allows more outcomes to occur.
-By adding incentive constraints, more information restricts the set of outcomes that can occur.
-The same partial order - individual sufficiency, reducing to sufficiency in the one player case - captures both roles of information simultaneously.
+Taken together, our main result and discussion of the relation to Blackwell's theorem highlight the dual role of information.
+By making more outcomes feasible, more information allows more outcomes that can occur.
+By adding incentive constraints, more information restricts the set of equilibrium outcomes that do occur.
+The same partial order-individual sufficiency, reducing to sufficiency in the one-player case - captures both roles of information simultaneously.